 Normally, the syslog protocol is unable to maintain the original senders address when forwarding/relaying syslog messages.
 This is because the senders address is taken from the received UDP or TCP packet.

-The way Kiwi Syslog gets around this problem is to place tags in the message text that contains the original senders address.
-By default, the tags looks like Original Address=192.168.1.1.
+The way Kiwi Syslog gets around this problem is to place a tag in the message text that contains the original senders address.
+The tag looks like Original Address=192.168.1.1.
 That is, the "Original Address=" tag, followed by the IP address, followed by a space delimiter.

 Use a fixed source IP address

 This option will use a fixed IP address in the Original Address= tag.
 This can be useful when you want to identify all outgoing messages as from a particular host.
 For example, if you have many remote syslog daemons sending messages to one central location.
 If each of the remote syslogs use the 10.0.0.x address range, all the received messages will appear from the same host.
 Specifying a different source IP address for each remote syslog could help in identifying the incoming messages better.